cube3power/atsd/integration/nmon/file-streaming.md

 #### Setup nmon File Streaming

-Setup crontab with the following commands so that nmon will collect the data constantly.
-ATSD can stream the data as it is written into the nmon file:
+Setup crontab so that the nmon daemon collects the data continuously.

+ATSD will receive the stream of data as it is written into the nmon file.

 #### Setup nmon File Streaming with Sender Script – Installed from Repositories